Glycans, lectins and immunity to tuberculosis

 Principal investigator Denis Hudrisier

-Mucosal-associated invariant T (MAIT) cells and innate lymphoid cells (ILC) form a group of lymphoid cells endowed with innate functions againt microbial pathogens.
-Their contribution to the immune response against Mycobacterium tuberculosis is poorly known.
+Lymphoid cells comprise innate lymphoid cells (ILCs) endowed with innate functions against microbial pathogens as well as conventional and non-conventional lymphocytes with adaptive functions.
+The contribution of ILCs to the immune response against Mycobacterium tuberculosis is poorly known.
 The ability of these cells to react quickly upon infection and to perform anti-microbial functions as well as to control the inflammatory response prompted us to investigate how they contribute to the overall immunity to TB and how their protective potential could be exploited in strategies aiming at manipulating the host response.
-We have recently initiated a research project along theses lines aiming at deciphering the function of these cells in the context of Mycobacterium tuberculosis infection in both the mouse model and in humans.
+We have recently initiated a research project along theses line aiming at deciphering the function of these cells in the context of M. tuberculosis infection in both the mouse model and in humans.
+Regarding lymphocytes, whose critical importance in immunity to TB is well established, it remains unclear how they are associated with protection.
+With the aim to examine this question we are developing imaging and functional approaches to understand what are the dedicated subpopulations of T lymphocytes that have the best access, interaction and functional properties toward M. tuberculosis infected cells.

 - Bénard et al. 2017 B cells producing type I interferon modulate macrophage polarization in tuberculosis Am J Respir Crit Care Med

-Simon Fillatreau INEM, Paris - Visit the Fillatreau lab webpage
+Gérard Eberl Institut Pasteur, Paris - Visit the Eberl lab webpage

 Deciphering HIV-TB co-infection: the IM-TB/HIV research program